 The Team

-Dr. Katharine Rietig
+Professor Katharine Rietig

-Katharine is Principal Investigator of this project and Professor in International Politics at Newcastle University, UK.
+Katharine is Principal Investigator of this project and Professor of Sustainability and International Politics at Newcastle University, UK.
 She is an expert in global climate change negotiations, climate change policies and transitions to low carbon societies.
 Her research examines how negotiation deadlocks can be resolved through learning, non-state actors and multilevel governance dynamics between countries and the United Nations, and how these dynamics facilitate policy change for more effective environmental governance.
 She has been participating regularly as academic observer in the UN Framework Convention on Climate Change negotiations since November 2009 and conducted various research projects on the UNFCCC negotiations focusing on the influence of non-national actors, negotiation strategies and the role of leadership by state and non-state actors.

 She holds a PhD and MSc in Environmental Policy from the London School of Economics and Political Science and an M.A. in Political Science, International Law and Economics from the University of Munich.
 Her research and impact activities have been funded by the UK Research and Innovation Council/ Economic and Social Research Council, the British Academy, the Wolfson Foundation and the German Federal Ministry for Education and Research.
 Her work has appeared in leading peer-reviewed journals including International Affairs, Global Governance, the Journal of European Public Policy, Policy Studies Journal, Policy Sciences, Public Administration, Environmental Politics, International Environmental Agreements, as well as Environmental Policy and Governance.

-Christine Peringer JD
+Christine Peringer JD (on leave)

 Christine is Co-Investigator on this project and is an expert in multi-stakeholder planning and problem-solving facilitation, working in sectors including environment, sustainable development, justice and health.
 Clients have included the Government of Mexico (Guidelines for Mexico’s Greenhouse Gas Inventory), Canadian Environmental Law Association (Great Lakes Summit), Federation of Canadian Municipalities (Country Strategy for Vietnam-Canada collaborative projects) and Quaker International Affairs Project (Dialogue Process on Trade-related Aspects of Intellectual Property Rights).